microsoft/samples-for-ai/README.md

     - Right click the startup Python script, and click "Start without Debugging" or "Start with Debugging" context menus.

+## Submit samples to Microsoft PAI platform

+[**Microsoft OpenPAI**](https://github.com/Microsoft/pai) is an open source platform that provides complete AI model training and resource management capabiliies.
+These samples can submit to OpenPAI cluster. for each project, a json file is provided as an example to show how to configure the submit information.
+You can just use the example json file or set your specified configuration.

+### How to submit job to OpenPAI

+- Right-Click project name -> "Submit Job...".
+- In the pop-up dialog window, select your OpenPAI cluster.
+- Write your own configuration or "Import" json file.
+    - If you want use example json file as configuration: Click "Import..." button, select one json file
+- Click "Submit".

 # License

 The samples scripts are from official github of each framework.
 They are under different licenses.